OctopusDeploy/blog/blog/2018-05/dynamic-infrastructure/index.md

  - Under *Variables* -> *Library Sets*, click *INCLUDE LIBRARY VARIABLE SETS*, and select the **Variable Set** created in the previous step.
  - Under *Settings*:
    - change *Deployment Targets* to *Allow deployments to be created when there are no deployment targets*
-   - change *Skip Deployment Targets* to *Skip deployment targets if they are or become unavailble*.
+   - change *Skip Deployment Targets* to *Skip deployment targets if they are or become unavailable*.
 This is optional and depends on your requirements, please see the [documentation](https://octopus.com/docs/deployment-patterns/elastic-and-transient-environments/deploying-to-transient-targets) for more information.

 When setting up the process for this project, we are going to need an **Azure Account**, there are a few different ways to provide the account to the steps: